cortex-lab/phy/docs/visualization.md

 This view shows the waveforms of a selection of spikes, on the relevant channels (based on amplitude and proximity to the peak waveform amplitude channel).

-The parameters `controller.n_spikes_waveforms=100` and `controller.n_spikes_waveforms_total=400`, by default, specify the maximum number of spikes per cluster and across all displayed clusters, respectively.
+The parameter `controller.n_spikes_waveforms=100` specifies the maximum number of spikes per cluster.
+By default, `controller.n_spikes_waveforms_total=None`, so every displayed cluster gets its own budget.
+Set the total to an integer, such as `400`, to share that fixed number across all displayed clusters.
 The parameter `controller.batch_size_waveforms=10`, by default, specifies the number of batches used to extract the waveforms.
 Each batch corresponds to a set of successive spikes.
 The different batch positions are uniformly spaced in time across the entire recording.

 You can select a channel with **Control+click** (this impacts the feature view).
 You can change the scaling of the channel positions and the waveforms.